SLU-foodsystems/CIBUSmod/docs/MANUAL.md

 > **Tip:** *The filter levels used in the model when accessing different parameters are stored in the `.qry_log` attribute of each `PrameterRetriever` object.*

 ### Using external .csv files
-Default parameters can be
+The Excel workbooks for default parameters can be extended with .csv files.

-## Scenario data sheets
+## Scenario data workbooks
 Scenarios are defined in Excel wrokbooks located in `data/scenarios/`.
 When defining scenarios only the parameters that are changed compared to the default values need to be specified.
 Any parameters not defined in a scenario workbook are retained with their default values.
 The scenario workbooks should contain one sheet per module where parameters are to be changed in the scenario (see example below).
 Each sheet needs to include the column headings `paramter` and `val_is` as well as at least one defined year (column headings starting with `y_`).
 They may also include column headings for filter levels (starting with `f_`).

 <img src="figs/manual/scenario_data_example1.png"> \
 *Example of scenario Excel data sheet*

+# Defining and running scenarios